 The NHS recommend that we should complete 20 minutes of moderate exercise a day, whether that be a brisk walk or even mowing your lawn, and 75 minutes a week of vigorous exercise e.g. jogging, swimming, or playing football with your friends.

-Regular exercise is very important for a healthy heart, resulting in the heart becoming stronger and increasing in size, therefore becoming more efficient.
+Regular exercise is very important for a healthy heart, resulting in the heart becoming stronger and bigger, therefore becoming more efficient.
 More blood can be pumped out of the heart in a single beat, known as stroke volume.
 At rest this increase in efficiency will result in a lower resting heart rate.
 The best time to measure your resting heart rate is first thing in the morning when you wake up.
 Resting heart rate varies between people, so having an understanding of your typical resting heart rate can be a useful guide to monitor your health.

 Top tip: many of the Technogym cardio equipment in both Sport & Fitness and Tiverton have heart rate monitors on the handles, so before and after your workout you can see your resting heart rate, your peak, and how long it takes to get back to resting.
 Plus, did you know many of the classes on the class timetable are just half an hour or 45 minutes long – the perfect way to raise your heart rate at lunchtime!